hanseuljun/kinect-to-hololens/README.md

 8. Build executable files with the Unity3D project and the Visual Studio solution in cpp/build/x64.

 # How to run
+## Examples that does not require a HoloLens
-## kinect_reader_demo.exe
+### kinect_reader_demo.exe
-- Connect your computer to a Kinect v2.
+1. Connect your computer to a Kinect v2.
-- Run the exe file.
+2. Run the exe file.

-## kinect_sender_demo.exe and kinect_receiver_demo.exe
+### kinect_sender_demo.exe and kinect_receiver_demo.exe
-- Connect a computer to a Kinect v2.
+1. Connect a computer to a Kinect v2.
-- Run kinect_sender_demo.exe and enter a port number.
+2. Run kinect_sender_demo.exe and enter a port number.
-- Run kinect_receiver_demo.exe from another computer and enter the IP address and the port number of the sender.
+3. Run kinect_receiver_demo.exe from another computer and enter the IP address and the port number of the sender.

+## Examples for a HoloLens
+### kinect_sender_demo.exe and Kinect to HoloLens.
+1. Connect a computer to a Kinect v2.
+2. Run kinect_sender_demo.exe with the computer and enter a port number.
+3. With *the computer*, (install and) run Microsoft HoloLens as an application (https://www.microsoft.com/en-us/p/microsoft-hololens/9nblggh4qwnx).
+4. Through the application, connect your computer to a HoloLens as a device.
+This step requires the IP address of the devices and also, the device has to be turned on to be connected.
+5. Run Kinect to HoloLens with the HoloLens device.
+6. Enter the IP address and port of the computer running kinect_sender_demo.exe.
+This requires usage of the virtual keyboard in the HoloLens as an application.
+First, you will be able enter the IP address through the virtual keyboard.
+Use the tap key to switch to the port, then enter the port.
+After that, press enter.
+7. Done!